raphpay/Clubbix-Backend/README.md

 2. Check that you're using the right environment (test vs live)
 3. Ensure your Stripe account is active

+### Webhook Issues

+1. Verify your `STRIPE_WEBHOOK_SECRET` is correct
+2. Ensure your webhook endpoint is publicly accessible
+3. Check that the webhook URL in Stripe Dashboard matches your endpoint
+4. Verify the webhook events are properly configured in Stripe Dashboard

 ### Common Errors

 - **"STRIPE_SECRET_KEY is required"** - Add your Stripe secret key to `.env`
 - **"Stripe connection failed"** - Check your internet connection and Stripe API status
 - **"Publishable key not configured"** - Add `STRIPE_PUBLISHABLE_KEY` to `.env`
+- **"Webhook secret not configured"** - Add `STRIPE_WEBHOOK_SECRET` to `.env`
+- **"Webhook signature verification failed"** - Check your webhook secret and endpoint configuration
+- **"Price ID is required for subscription checkout"** - Provide a valid Stripe price ID when creating checkout sessions

 ## License